-School District's Response to Findings
+Britton-Hecla School District 45-4's Response to Findings

-Government Auditing Standards requires the auditor to perform limited procedures on Britton-Hecla School District 45-4's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
-Britton-Hecla School District 45-4's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Government Auditing Standards require the auditor to perform limited procedures on the Britton-Hecla School District 45-4's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Britton-Hecla School District 45-4's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.